kcw27/ortholog-comparison-pipeline/pipeline_tutorial.md

 - [Running the R Shiny GUI on Nextflow pipeline outputs](#running-the-r-shiny-gui-on-nextflow-pipeline-outputs)

 # Setup
+It is assumed that the user is running this pipeline on a Unix/Linux server.
+I have been using Ubuntu 24.04.2 LTS (GNU/Linux 6.8.0-44-generic x86_64).
 Clone the repository.
 ```bash
 git clone https://github.com/armbrusterlab/metadata-magnet.git
 ```
 [Install Nextflow](https://www.nextflow.io/docs/latest/install.html) to run the pipeline.
 If you would like to use the GUI to produce figures and statistical analyses from the pipeline outputs, install [R](https://www.anaconda.com/docs/getting-started/working-with-conda/packages/using-r-language) and [R Shiny](https://shiny.posit.co/r/getstarted/shiny-basics/lesson1/).
 Alternatively, activate the metadata-magnet-env conda environment (explained below).

 Nextflow automatically handles conda environment management.
-To use pipeline scripts as standalones, you will need to create and activate conda environments from the corresponding YAML files.
+However, to use pipeline scripts as standalone functions, you will need to create and activate conda environments from the corresponding YAML files.
 ```bash
 # to run scripts in the metadata-magnet/scripts/setup/ dir:
 conda env create -f metadata-magnet/scripts/setup/metadata-magnet-setup-env.yaml